MattPereira/Buildfolio/README.md

 ![Buildfolio Thumbnail](https://matt-pereira.vercel.app/thumbnail.jpg)

-A portfolio page starter template that make it quick and easy for builders to deploy their own showcase.
+A portfolio page starter template for web3 developers.
+The idea is to make it easy for builders to change a few lines of code in a configuration file and then deploy their web3 own portfolio site that they can share with employers or in hackathon group chats when looking to form teams.

 See the example demo at https://matt-pereira.vercel.app/

 ## Features